Working Holiday Visas for Australia – Find out if you’re eligible

 This visa allows you to extend your stay for another year.

-You’ll need to have completed 6 months or 179 days of specified work to secure this visa
+- You’ll need to have completed 6 months or 179 days of specified work to secure this visa (UK passport holders exempted from January 2024)

 The following industries and areas are approved for specified work: